na399/VAST-Challenge-2019-MC1/README.md

 ![Visual Encoding](assets/visual-encoding.png)

 On this dashboard, the values and uncertainties of the MAPs are encoded with colours from the value-suppressing uncertainty palettes (VSUPs) [Correll2018].
-(More details in the Q2 answer)

 There are four visual representations.

 1. Error Bar Chart: The MAPs and 95%, 80% & 50% CIs are visualized, respectively, as the circle marks and the graded error bars on the horizontal rating scale.
 The circle mark is coloured with either a three-tier 7-colour VSUP, an extended four-tier 15-colour VSUP or a normal 4 discrete colours.
 The four-tier 15-colour VSUP is recommended for trained personnel to gather detailed information.
 The circle mark has three visual variants that indicate the recentness of the data.